Lizard-Ranger/PI-Frame/README.md

 Desktop  - menu -> Preferances -> Raspberry PI Configuration

 Things to change
 - System
 -	Hostname
 -	Network at Boot = Yes
 - Display
 - 	Screan Blanking = Yes
 - 	Interfaces
 - 	SSH = Yes
 - 	VNC = Yes
 - Basic config is now complete

 	Now download the install.sh script to the Raspberry Home Directory (/home/pi) Correct Permissions
 	sudo chmod +x install.sh

 	Things to edit in the install.sh file is the Root Password.

 	nano install.sh

 	Now you can run it.
 		./install.sh

-#!/bin/sh

-# Set the username and new password
-username="root"
-**new_password="password"** Please replace password to your desired password.
+(# Set the username and new password username="root" **new_password="password"** Please replace password to your desired password.)

 During the install prossess.
  	Update and Upgrade will run
 	Packages **ntp**, **feh** **rsync** will installed.
 	RustDesk will be downloaded and installed.
 	Bluetooth and screensaver will be disabled
 	Repos and keys added for **ocamlfuse** (Google Drive Connector) MyGDrive will be created and mapped.

 Three Scripts will be created
-			feh.sh
+- feh.sh
-				Runs the slide show on the screen. gdconnect.sh
+	Runs the slide show on the screen.
+- gdconnect.sh
 	Connects the mapped drive.
-			GDrive_sync.sh
+- GDrive_sync.sh
 	Removed Pictures from the Pictures folder
 	Empties the trash folder.
 	Copies pictures from the MyGDrive folder to Pictures folder Then reboots the Raspberry PI

 File permissions will be corrected
 Crobtab will be updated to automate the prossess ( Will run every Friday @ Midnight).

 The last part once the script is complete from the desktop.
 Run **google-drive-ocamlfuse /home/pi/MyGDrive** from the terminal screen.